microsoft/vscode-python-devicesimulator/docs/developers-setup.md

 ## Steps to Get Started Running the Extension in Debug Mode

-1. Make sure you have all the dependencies installed (Node, Python, playsound, VS Code, Python VS Code extension)
+1. Make sure you have all the dependencies installed (Node, Python, Playsound, VS Code, Python VS Code extension)

 2. Open the repository